autoblocksai/autoblocks-examples/Python/langchain/README.md

 ## View logs in Autoblocks

-After you run the app, you will see a link to view the trace in your console.
-You can also navigate directly to the [explore page](https://app.autoblocks.ai/explore) to see the trace.
+Go to the [explore page](https://app.autoblocks.ai/explore) to see the trace.

 ## More Information